catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 ##############################

-In the previous section, we learned that services on the Catalyst Cloud are pieces of hardware and software that we make easy and convinent to use by controling them through means such as our Dashboard or the CLI (Command line interface).
+In the previous section, we learned that services on the Catalyst Cloud are pieces of hardware and software that we make easy and convenient to use by controlling them through means such as our Dashboard or the CLI (Command line interface).
 Now we'll discuss the various services offered by Catalyst Cloud so that we know *what* we can do on the Catalyst Cloud, even if right now we don't know *how* we can do it yet.